rackerlabs/technical-blog/_posts/2020-05-22-cloud-native-scurity-for-aws.md

 <!-- more -->

 As attack vectors multiply year over year, security is more important than ever.
-And neglecting it can be a costly proposition.
+Neglecting it can be a costly proposition.
 In 2019 alone, the average cost of a security breach was nearly $3.9 million.
-It’s no longer “Can you afford to invest in security?,” it’s “Can you afford not to?”.
+It’s no longer “Can you afford to invest in security?”&mdash;it’s “Can you afford not to?."

 At the same time, a proliferation of innovative new cloud technologies is expanding the perimeter that needs to be secured.
 While AWS provides a secure